Country Afternoon with Hugo Duncan

-Country Afternoon with Hugo Duncan is a country music radio programme, broadcast on BBC Radio Ulster and on BBC Radio Foyle Mondays to Fridays, 1.30pm-3pm.
+The Hugo Duncan Show is a country music radio programme, broadcast on BBC Radio Ulster and on BBC Radio Foyle Mondays to Fridays, 1.30pm-3pm.
 The show is broadcast live from the BBC Radio Foyle studios in Derry City.
-The show features interviews with country singers and performers, and Hugo regularly takes the show on the road around Northern Ireland to meet the listeners.
+The show features interviews with country singers and performers, and Hugo regularly takes the show on the road with his Outside Broadcasts around Northern Ireland to meet the listeners.